 3. Earth: Still Craters After All These Years

-A NASA glaciologist has discovered a possible impact crater buried under more than a mile of ice in northwest Greenland.
+In 2019, a NASA glaciologist discovered a possible impact crater buried under more than a mile of ice in northwest Greenland.

-This follows the finding, announced in November 2018, of a 19-mile-wide crater beneath Hiawatha Glacier – the first meteorite impact crater ever discovered under Earth’s ice sheets.
-Though the newly found impact sites in northwest Greenland are only 114 miles apart, at present they do not appear to have formed at the same time.
+That followed the finding, announced in November 2018, of a 19-mile-wide crater beneath Hiawatha Glacier – the first meteorite impact crater ever discovered under Earth’s ice sheets.
+Though these impact sites in northwest Greenland are only 114 miles apart, at present they do not appear to have formed at the same time.